coda/packs-sdk/docs/get-started/web.md

 ## Install and use the Pack

-Your new Pack is now available to use in all your docs, and you can install it just like a Coda-made Pack:
+Your new Pack is now available to use in all your docs, and you can install it just any other Pack.

 --8<-- "get-started/.use.md"